dhis2/dhis2-docs/src/commonmark/en/content/user/managing-dashboards.md

 to DHIS2, your most recently used dashboard will be displayed in view mode, if you are on the same computer as you were previously.
-If you are using a different computer, then the first starred dashboard will be displayed. if there are no starred dashboards, then the first dashboard will be displayed.
+If you are using a different computer, then the first starred dashboard will be displayed.
+If there are no starred dashboards, then the first dashboard (alphabetically) will be displayed.
 Starred dashboards always show first in the dashboard list.